 MLS Ticket Information

 Major League Soccer has been on the rise in recent years in the United States as both teams and fans have been growing since its first season in 1996.
 In part due to a growing fan base, the recent surge in popularity amongst the MLS can be attributed to the individual athletes as well.
-From David Beckham to Landon Donovan and international stars like Thierry Henry, the accumulation of such familiar faces to the MLS has played a major role in the MLS ticket demand over the past decade.
+From David Beckham to Landon Donovan and international stars like Thierry Henry, the accumulation of such familiar faces to the MLS has played a major role in its popularity growth.